-The long-run U-shaped patterns of economic inequality are standardly explained by basic economic trends (Piketty’s r>g), taxation policies, or “great levelers,” like catastrophes.
-This paper argues that housing policy, in particular rent control, is a neglected explanatory factor in understanding overall inequality.
-We hypothesize that rent control could decrease overall housing wealth, lower incomes of generally richer landlords, and increase disposable incomes of generally poorer tenants.
-Using original long-run data for up to 16 countries (1900-2016), we show that rent controls lowered wealth-to-income ratios, top income shares, Gini-coefficients, rent increases, and rental expenditure.
-A counterfactual analysis using micro-data from the Luxembourg Income Study shows that rent controls could reduce rental expenditure of mostly lower-income tenants and rental incomes of mostly higher-income landlords.
-Overall, rent controls must be strict in order to have tangible effects and, historically, only strict rent controls have significantly reduced inequalities.
-The paper argues that housing policies should generally receive more attention in understanding economic inequalities.
+The long-run U-shaped patterns of economic inequality are standardly explained by basic economic trends (Piketty’s r > g), taxation policies or ‘great levellers’ such as catastrophes.
+This article argues that housing policy, and particularly rent control, is a neglected explanatory factor in understanding macro inequality.
+We hypothesize that rent control could decrease overall housing wealth, lower incomes of generally richer landlords and increase disposable incomes of generally poorer tenants.
+Using original long-run data for up to 16 countries (1900–2016), we show that rent controls lowered wealth-to-income ratios, top income shares, Gini coefficients, rents and rental expenditure.
+Overall, rent controls need to be strict in order to have tangible effects, and only the stricter historical rent controls did significantly reduce inequalities.
+The study argues that housing policies should generally receive more attention in understanding economic inequalities.